Accessing WiFi Calling on your device

 Terms and Conditions

-To use WiFi Calling, you need an active TPG prepaid mobile plan, a compatible mobile phone, have 4G voice calls (VoLTE) enabled, have WiFi Calling settings turned on, and access to a WiFi connection.
+To use WiFi Calling, you need an active Internode prepaid mobile plan, a compatible mobile phone, have 4G voice calls (VoLTE) enabled, have WiFi Calling settings turned on, and access to a WiFi connection.
 You can turn off WiFi Calling through your mobile phone settings.

 There are no additional fees to use WiFi Calling, however you will be charged your normal plan rates to make calls or send messages (TXT or PXT) using WiFi Calling (the same way you are charged to make calls, TXT or PXT on the mobile network).
 Your use of WiFi will count towards your internet use, so you may incur charges from your internet service provider.
 Calls or TXTs using Wi-Fi Calling will appear on your usage history as “Over WiFi” and the time the call or TXT was made may default to AEST/AEDT.